duskvirkus/alias-free-gan/README.md

             "model_size": 512,
             "gdown": "Please include a link to download your model in you're pull request and I will update this", "sha1": "If you know how to make a sha1 hash then you can fill this out if not leave this blank.", "licence_and_compensation_information": "Please put any licencing and compensation information here you would like to include.
 An example could be: 'This model is under a CC-BY-NC-SA Licence.
-Please sending $5 for transfer learning off of it on paypal using name@example.com.
+Please send $5 for transfer learning off of it on paypal to name@example.com.
 Contact me at name@example.com if you would like to use it in a commercial project.'"
         }
 ```